mylivingweb/Watcher/README.md

 You need Python 2.7 and the [pyinotify](http://github.com/seb-m/pyinotify) library.

-In Ubuntu (and Debian) you can install these with:
+In CentOS 7 you can install these with:

-    sudo apt-get install python python-pyinotify
+    yum install -y python python-inotify python-yaml git

 ## Configuration